arestivo/slides/markdown/javascript.md

 # Private Fields and Methods

-* Unlike protected fields, there is a *language-level* way to create private fields.
+* In more recent versions, there is a *language-level* way to create private fields and methods.
-* Like other field declaration aspects, this is still very recent and may not work everywhere.
 * Private fields/methods are marked with a hash sign.

 .small[